claestom/github-traffic-analytics/README.md

 # GitHub Traffic Analytics

 Track GitHub repository traffic (views and clones) over time.
-GitHub only exposes the last 14 days; this tool captures the latest data each day before it’s purged, appends it to a central CSV in your storage account, and preserves the history so you can analyze older traffic for free.
+GitHub only exposes the last 14 days; this tool captures  data each day before it's purged, appends it to a central CSV in your storage account, and preserves the history so you can analyze older traffic for free.

 ## What It Does

 - Fetches **views** and **clones** data for all your public repositories
 - Stores historical data (GitHub only keeps 14 days)
-- Captures data daily before GitHub purges it, keeping a continuous history
+- Captures yesterday's data (T-1) daily before GitHub purges it, keeping a continuous history
 - Outputs: CSV with date columns showing `views(clones)` per repository.
 [Sample output here.](./outputs/sample.csv)
 - Visualize metrics in a PowerBI report, with filters to drill into a single repo or any selection